 Here's what actually happens

 At the first sign of a threat, the hypothalamus sets off a complex alarm system in the body.
-Through a combination of nerve impulses (central nervous system) and hormonal (endocrine system) signals, this alarm prompts the adrenal glands adrenalin and cortisol.
+Through a combination of nerve impulses (central nervous system) and hormone signals (endocrine system), this alarm prompts the adrenal glands to release adrenalin and cortisol.

-Cortisol, the primary stress hormone, increases glucose in the bloodstream and enhances the brain's use of it – glucose is the brain’s main fuel source.
-Adrenalin increases the heart rate, elevates blood pressure and boosts energy supplies.
+Cortisol, the primary stress hormone, increases glucose in the bloodstream and enhances the brain's use of it – reason being that glucose is the brain’s main fuel source.
+Adrenalin, the primary survival hormone, increases the heart rate, elevates blood pressure and boosts energy supplies.
 You’d think that’s all that’s needed for a short-term threat, but cortisol doesn’t stop there.

 The stress timeline

-- The adrenals will now be working overtime on survival autopilot, trying to hold everything together by releasing adrenalin, which means much-needed rest isn’t happening.
+- The adrenals will now be working overtime on survival autopilot, trying to hold everything together by releasing more and more adrenalin, which means much-needed restorative rest is impossible - it's just not happening.

-- Now here begins the cyclic toxic effect.
-Because the body’s exhausted it has no energy to either fight or fly, so the adrenalin isn’t being burnt off which results in the body ending up in a state of anxious alert but brain-fogged with it, because the body’s so worn out and now highly acidic.
+- Now begins the cyclic toxic effect.
+Because the body’s exhausted it has no energy to either fight or fly, so the adrenaline isn’t being burnt off, which results in the body ending up in a state of anxious alert but brain-fogged with it, because the body’s completely worn out and now highly acidic.

-It’s a really detrimental cycle of systemic events, but the good news is that it can be turned around.
-However, it’s not just a case of introducing some ‘fun’ and ‘happiness’ into the day; it’s a long process and we need to focus on the root of the problem – the stressors, and remove them.
+It’s a really detrimental cycle of systemic events, but it can be turned around.
+However, it’s not just a case of introducing some ‘fun’ or ‘happiness’ into the day; it’s a long-term rebalancing process that takes time - after all, we're talking whole-body damage here.

-- Horses’ sanity is all based around them being allowed to express their natural behaviour, and this occurs when being given freedom to move and with other equine buddies to play, groom and socialize with.
-This releases the happy hormone, dopamine, which will instantly have a profound effect on calming the adrenals.
+- Horses’ sanity is all based around them being allowed to express their natural behaviour, and this occurs when being given freedom to move and with other equine buddies to play, groom and socialise with.
+This releases the pleasure hormone, dopamine, which will instantly have a profound effect on calming the adrenals.
 The cortisol release will diminish, and the body and brain won’t feel so anxious.

 - The improved, calmer mental state means that the body will be naturally willing to venture around a bit more, which will trigger hunger again.

-- Now we need to focus on strengthening immunity.
-The gut needs cleaning up with the beneficial microbiota levels repopulated, via probiotics, for the digestive system to digest, assimilate and absorb the food nutrients, which will start to rebuild the body.
-Up to 80% of immunity is built from the gut so as the gut gets healthier, immunity gets stronger and eventually, health and homeostasis is restored.
+- Now we focus on strengthening immunity.
+The gut needs cleaning up with the beneficial microbiota levels repopulated, so the digestive system can restart its function to digest, assimilate and absorb the food nutrients which will start to rebuild the body.
+Up to 80% of immunity is built from the gut microbiome so as the gut gets healthier, immunity gets stronger and eventually, health and homeostasis is restored.

 Let’s now pull this all together.

-A stressed system is a poorly functioning one.
-It destroys gut health, upon which whole body health, not to mention immunity, relies.
-It means that the feed nutrients won’t be getting to the body’s cells to maintain optimum health and movement, so the physiological self – the functioning self - is exhausted.
+A stressed system is a seriously non-functioning one.
+It destroys gut health, upon which whole-body health and immunity relies.
+The feed nutrients won’t be getting to the body’s cells to maintain optimum health and movement, so the physiological self – the functioning self - is exhausted.